Universality in polytope phase transitions and message passing algorithms: Introduction and main results

-Then the sequence of polytopes $\{A(n)C^n\}_{n\ge 0}$ has weak neighborliness $\rho_*(\delta)$ in probability. \end{theorem} It is likely that this theorem can be improved in two directions.
-First, a milder tail condition than subgaussianity is probably sufficient.
+It is likely that this theorem can be improved in two directions.
+First, a milder tail condition than sub-Gaussianity is probably sufficient.
 Second, we are assuming that the distribution of $A_{ij}$ has an arbitrarily small Gaussian component.
 This is not necessary for the upper bound on neighborliness, and appears to be an artifact of the proof of the lower bound.

-The proof of Theorem is provided in Section \ref{sec:Polytope}.
-By comparison, the most closely related result towards universality is by Adamczak, Litvak, Pajor, and Tomczak-Jaegermann \cite{Adamczak}.
+The proof of Theorem \ref{thm:Polytope} is provided in Section~\ref{sec:Polytope}.
+By comparison, the most closely related result toward universality is by Adamczak, Litvak, Pajor, and Tomczak-Jaegermann \cite{Adamczak}.
 For a class of matrices $A(n)$ with i.i.d. columns, these authors prove that $A(n)C^n$ has neighborliness scaling linearly with $n$.
-This however does not suggest that a limit weak neighborliness exists, and is universal, as established instead in Theorem \ref{thm:Polytope}.
+This, however, does not suggest that a limit weak neighborliness exists, and is universal, as established instead in Theorem~\ref{thm:Polytope}.

-At the other extreme, universality of compressed sensing phase transitions can be conjectured from the results of the non-rigorous replica method \cite{KabashimaTanaka,RanganFletcherGoyal}.
+At the other extreme, universality of compressed sensing phase transitions can be conjectured from the results of the nonrigorous replica method \cite{KabashimaTanaka,RanganFletcherGoyal}.